Viphase/subo-pistols/README.md

   [![Cowboy-Shootout](ui/image.png)](./ui/video.mp4)

   > You play against your opponent standing in front of you.
-When the second will say "SHOOT!" you should decide between two options:
+When the countdown has ended you should decide between two options:
   >
   > 1. Take a shot _(by aiming gun gesture to one of the segments of opponents body)_
   > 2. Protect yourself _(by aiming hand gesture to one of the segments of opponents body)_